 If the current block has already been processed before, with exactly the same causal environment in terms of surround reconstructed pixels and motion vectors, then the already found split mode is chosen without any further RD search.

 The caching mechanism is also used to limit the number of tested binary tree split modes, when a block with same position and size as current block has already been processed in the past.
-In that case, only the best split modes found in the past are considered as candidate split modes for current block.
+In that case, only the M best split modes found in the past are considered as candidate split modes for current block.
 Thus, the caching process stores the evaluated split modes for each block position and size, together with the RD cost associated to each evaluated split mode.

 Coding tree configuration